Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: On lifting from classical groups to GL(N)

 \ref{sec:lift}.2.\ \quad The result has to be well-known to the experts, in fact almost obvious to them; indeed it is behind the scene in \cite[page 482--485]{Art13}.
 It is only for completeness of our own results, because we have not found published our exact statement, that we write the proof below.
-Note that the result has been used in the result \cite{Hen23} by the second author.
+Note that the result has been used in the result \cite{Hen23} by the second named author.
 Both $\Pi$ and $\Pi'$ are obtained via a local-global method, using trace formulas for $\Pi$ and converse theorems for $\Pi'$.
 Thus the proof starts with a global part, and the local result is a consequence of the strong multiplicity one theorem for $\GL_N$.
 See below \ref{sec:lift}.3 to \ref{sec:lift}.5 for the global results, and \ref{sec:lift}.6 for the local consequence.
 Our reference for Arthur's results is of course Arthur's book \cite{Art13}, but the reader might benefit from the more expository papers on Arthur's webpage.
-We note however that as far as we know the full twisted weighted fundamental lemma announced in \cite{CL10} has not been proved in print, and similarly the references [A24] to [A26] in \cite{Art13} have not appeared yet (reference [A27] refers to non-quasi-split groups, which do not concern us here).
+We note however that as far as we know the full twisted weighted fundamental lemma announced in \cite{CL10} has not been proved in print, and similarly the references [A24] to [A26] in \cite{Art13} have not appeared yet (reference [A27] refers to non-quasi-split groups, which do not concern us here) \footnote{As mentioned in Introduction, those points have been addressed in a recent preprint of Atobe--Gan--Ichino--Kaletha--Minguez--Shin \cite{AGIKMS24}.}.
 Our reference for the lifting via converse theorems is \cite{CKPSS04}.
 The $\gamma$-factors there are obtained via the Langlands--Shahidi method, whereas we use the Rankin--Selberg version.
 For $\GL_N\times\GL_r$, Shahidi proved that the two versions coincide (\cite{Sha85,Sha84}); for $\bfG\times\GL_r$ that was done by Kaplan (\cite[Theorem 1 and Corollary 1]{Kap15}).

 \ref{sec:lift}.3.\ \quad Let $k$ be a number field and $\bbA_{k}$ its adele ring.
 Let $\pi$ be a globally generic cuspidal automorphic representation of $\bfG(\bbA_{k})$.
 There are two ways to associate to $\pi$ an automorphic representation of $\GL_{N}(\bbA_k)$.
 The first one \cite[Theorem 1.1]{CKPSS04} uses converse theorems and produces ``a functorial lift'' of $\pi$.
 A functorial lift is an automorphic representation $\Pi'$ of $\GL_{N}(\bbA_k)$ such that for all Archimedean places $v$ of $k$ and almost all finite places $v$ where $\pi_v$ is unramified, the local component $\Pi'_{v}$ is obtained via the local Langlands correspondences: \begin{itemize} \item for Archimedean $v$, $\pi_{v}$ corresponds to a morphism of the local Weil group $W_{k_{v}}$ to $\hat{\bfG}$ and $\Pi'_{v}$ to the morphism into $\GL_{N}(\C)$ obtained by composing with the standard representation of $\hat{\bfG}$. \item similarly for a finite place $v$ where $\pi_v$ is unramified, $\pi_{v}$ corresponds to an unramified morphism of the local Weil group $W_{k_{v}}$ to $\hat{\bfG}$ and $\Pi'_{v}$ is the unramified representation corresponding to the morphism into $\GL_{N}(\C)$ obtained by composing with the standard representation of $\hat{\bfG}$. \end{itemize}